eProsima/Integration-Service-docs/docs/transformdata.rst

     :start-after: // A to B
     :end-before: // End A to B

-After writing this function and ``transformB_to_A`` with the opposite conversion, the *transformation library* has been implemented, but it needs to be compiled.
+After writing this function and ``transformB_to_A`` with the opposite conversion, the *transformation library* has been implemented, but it needs to be built.
 *Integration Service* provides a *CMakeLists.txt* template that can be used like in this example.

 The first step is renaming the cmake project to *transformationData*.